fernandoacorreia/homefiles/README.md

 * Download https://raw.githubusercontent.com/fernandoacorreia/homefiles/master/init
 * run `bash ./init`

+### Post-setup

-Restart or log off for user profile changes to take full effect.
+* Restart or log off for user profile changes to take full effect.
+* Set Chrome as the default browser.

 ### Update after pulling a new version or making changes